 True to its name, this strip of coastline, centered at Maluaka Beach, is known for its high population of Hawaiian green sea turtles.

-There’s arguably no better place to snorkel than here, surrounded by some of Mother Nature’s most beloved creatures.
+There’s arguably no better snorkeling spot in Maui than here, surrounded by some of Mother Nature’s most beloved creatures.

 As one of Mother Nature’s most amazing feats, humpback whales migrate from Alaska down to Hawaii’s warm, protected waters to mate.

 Not only will you witness mothers and calves in their natural habitat, but you’ll be able to hear them sing too, thanks to the tour boats’ underwater hydrophone equipment.

 Mother Nature has really outdone herself this time.

 The Banyan Tree in Lahaina is unlike any other tree in the country: aerial roots drape towards the ground from its branches, forming new trunks that allow the tree to grow both vertically and horizontally.